Category Archives: Events

 Two demos developed in the lab were presented at ACM SenSys’19 in New York City, NY, in November 2019.
 A demo led by Joseph DeChicchis, titled Adaptive AR Visual Output Security Using Reinforcement Learning Trained Policies, demonstrates how reinforcement learning-based … Continue reading

-Posted in Achievement, Augmented reality, Communication networks, Demonstrations, Edge computing, Publications, Students, Undergraduate research | Comments Off on Two Demos Showcased at ACM SenSys’19
+Posted in Achievement, Augmented reality, Communication networks, Demonstrations, Edge computing, Publications and Demonstrations, Students and Mentorship, Undergraduate research | Comments Off on Two Demos Showcased at ACM SenSys’19

 Undergraduate Students Presenting Their Work on Next-generation Augmented Reality at Duke University Undergraduate Research Showcases